Neurelo Build Docs

 • And finally, you can update the Products document to include the _ids of the newly created Reviews documents.

-For guidance on building create and update APIs, refer to the API reference materials for REST and GraphQL.
+For guidance on building create and update APIs, refer to the API reference materials for and .